iuliaL/labsexplained/README.md

 ### Patient
 - Register and manage their profile
-- Upload lab test results (PDF or image files)
+- Upload lab test results (PDF or image files, max 1MB)
 - View their lab test history
 - Get AI-powered interpretations of their lab results
 - Reset their password if forgotten